“The beautiful thing about learning is nobody can take it away from you.”

 NDC is Here to Help

-NDC has hundreds of free resources available, as well as online events and presentations that provide support for systems transformation towards equity for deaf people.
+NDC has hundreds of free resources available that provide support for systems transformation towards opportunities for deaf people.
 Our team can help you identify the gaps in your system, and make a plan for improvement.
-This could involve assessment of policies and procedures in your setting, examination of deficit mindsets and biases about deaf people that may be present, or identification of relationships that can be strengthened in your networks.
+This could involve assessment of policies and procedures in your setting, examination of deficit mindsets and assumptions about deaf people that may be present, or identification of relationships that can be strengthened in your networks.

 As always, you can contact our NDC | help team with additional questions or to make an appointment with one of our specialists.
 Sign up for NDC’s newsletter and listserv to stay updated.